 What can you do to not be manipulated

 This article certainly was not intended to be anti-science.
-Despite all of these example, science remains the best available fact-finding tool.
-However, the article was deliberately intended to be anti-bad-science, anti-overconfident-science and anti-something-else-presented-as-science.
+Despite all of these examples, science remains the best available fact-finding tool.
+However, the article was deliberately intended to be anti-bad-science, anti-overconfident-science, and anti-something-else-presented-as-science.

-So, after realizing that the abuses in science are so widespread, what can you do to ensure that you are not mislead?
+So, after realizing that the abuses in science are so widespread, what can you do to ensure that you are not misled?